healthgovau/health-design-system/README.md

 Include any [library scripts](js/libraries).

 #### Option 2: Build yourself
-Build from Sass files, allowing you to modify or override as you need.

 Clone, git submodule or download the repository.

 Build using the built in Gulp tasks:

 `npm install` and then run:
   * `npm run gulp prod` production ready files output to dist folder
   * `npm run gulp` development
   * `npm run gulp watch` development watch for changes and update

-Or you can import the core sass file into your pipeline `@import "design-system/sass/healthgovau-ds.scss"` Source javascript files are available in design-system/js/src.
+Or you can import the core sass file into your pipeline `@import "design-system/sass/healthgovau-ds.scss"`

+Source javascript files are available in design-system/js/src.